zhanyinx/variantalker/README.md

 Available sample_type are: somatic, germline, cnv.

-- somatic sample type: it can be tumor_only (single sample) or tumor_normal (multi sample) vcf.gz file.
+- somatic sample type: it can be tumoronly (single sample) or tumor_normal (multi sample) vcf.gz file.
 Requires tumor_tissue to be specified

 - germline: single sample vcf.gz file.
 It does not require tumor_tissue